swimmingly/yodrew.github.io/protocol.md

 #### attitude

-You need two things to retreat hygienically: a darkroom and knowledge of the hygienic attitude.
+Besides a darkroom, food, and support, a hygienic retreat requires a fourth critical ingredient: knowledge of the hygienic attitude.
 You don't have to believe it.
 Just take it in with you to consider, test, and use when the opportunity arises.
 It is not something to impose on yourself, to make yourself do, but to recognize in the moment and respond to.
-It's a chance to let go, to let life catch you.
+It's a chance to let go and let life catch you.
 In some way, you already know how to do this.
 These words can help you feel more confident about it.

 ##### purpose